geojeff/sproutcore-examples/README.md

-  As of November 2010, to get the latest development version of SproutCore, clone from http://github/sproutcore into the frameworks directory (And you will also need flot and raphale in there; see below).
+  As of November 2010, to get the latest development version of SproutCore, clone from http://github/sproutcore into the frameworks directory (And you will also need flot and raphael in there; see below).

 Flot
 ----